IBPhilippov/GDELT_Cooperation_Dashboard/README.md

 The operations performed by Terraform are defined in /terraform/Dockerfile
 4. Mage.AI creates a project called _gdelt_cooperation_ and pipeline called _gdelt_spark_.
 It runs the pipeline 5 times ranging the _year_ variable from 2019 to 2024.
 5. During each run, the pipeline
-  -recieves data from public GDELT-database in BQ
+  -recieves data from public GDELT-database in BQ using the query
 ``` SELECT DISTINCT GLOBALEVENTID, _PARTITIONTIME as EventTimestamp, MonthYear, Year, EventCode, Actor1CountryCode, Actor2CountryCode, Actor1Type1Code, Actor2Type1Code
       FROM `gdelt-bq.gdeltv2.events_partitioned`
       WHERE EXTRACT(YEAR FROM (TIMESTAMP_TRUNC(_PARTITIONTIME, DAY))) = {year}